Humans in the Loop (film): Release

 Humans in the Loop premiered at the MAMI before being screened at the IFFK.
 It received critical acclaim for its compelling storytelling and unique perspective on gender representation in AI.
 The film also received a nomination for Gender Sensitivity from the Film Critics Guild.

 The film was developed as part of the Storiculture Impact Fellowship, which supports socially relevant storytelling in media.
-It was created in collaboration with the Museum of Imagined Futures, which focuses on the intersection of technology and society.
+It was produced by the Museum of Imagined Futures (MOIF), a speculative media space that brings creators and technologists together to reimagine the future and create media at the intersection of tech, culture, and impact.

-The film release worldwide on 31 October 2025 by Netflix.
+The film released worldwide on 31 October 2025 by Netflix.